 • Short running title.
 This should not exceed 50 characters.

-A concise and factual abstract is required for the following article categories: Review Article, Brief Review, Original Article, Case Report, Short Communication, Technical Note, Hong Kong Renal Registry, and Nursing Section.
+A concise and factual abstract is required for the following article categories: Review Article, Original Article, Short Communication and Case Report.
 Abstracts should be no more than 300 words in length.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 Abstracts for Original Articles should be structured, with the section headings: Background/Purpose, Methods, Results, Conclusion, and provide, respectively, the context or background for the research and should state its purpose, basic procedures (selection of study subjects or laboratory animals, observational and analytical methods), main findings (giving specific effect sizes and their statistical significance, if possible), and principal conclusions.
 It should emphasize new and important aspects of the study or observations.

 Abstracts for Case Reports are unstructured in one single paragraph, but should include the significance and purpose of the case presentation, the diagnostic methods of the case, the key data, and brief comments and suggestions with regard to the case.
-Abstracts for Review Articles, Brief Reviews, Short Communications, Technical Notes, Hong Kong Renal Registry and Nursing Section should also be unstructured.
+Abstracts for Review Articles and Short Communications should also be unstructured.

 A Chinese version of the abstract (in Traditional Chinese characters) should follow the English abstract.
 For authors who do not know Chinese, the translation will be taken care of by the Editorial office.